wangzhengquan/blog/docs/MacOS/Launching Custom Daemons Using launchd.md

 esac

 ```
-This script  was named "blogserver.sh" locating in my blog diractory "/Users/wzq/wk/blog/".
+This script  was named "blogserver.sh" locating in my blog diractory "~/wk/blog/".
 It start my blogserver, so that I can browse my blogs located in my own cumputer in the browser.
-It should be noted that the services programe you want to excute should not append a & symbol to the end as urual to daemonize on their own, cause we will let launchd to take over the task.
+It should be noted that the services programe you are going to excute should not append a & symbol to the end as urual to daemonize , cause we will let launchd to take over the task.
 If you do this way, launchd will lose track of it and attempt to relaunch it.

-OSX offers a few different startup options for us.
-First, we have Login Items available within Account Settings of the System Preference pane.
-We need to rename the shell script above to end in a .command file extension to allow the Login Items to execute it.
-This will run at login, however we will be left with a Terminal prompt visible when the script has completed.
-Preferably we would execute this in the background at user login.
-OSX manages system and user daemons via a tool called launchd.
  The interface to launchd is a tool called launchctl which allows for loading and unloading daemons into launchd.
 XML formatted plist files are used to describe operations loaded into launchctl.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>